Ford v Ferrari: Plot

-In 1963, Ford Motor Company vice president Lee Iacocca proposes to Henry Ford II to boost their car sales by purchasing Ferrari, dominant in the 24 Hours of Le Mans.
+In 1963, Ford Motor Company vice president Lee Iacocca proposes to Henry Ford II to boost their car sales by purchasing Ferrari, who are dominant in the annual 24 Hours of Le Mans.
 Owner Enzo Ferrari uses Ford's offer to secure a deal with Fiat that allows him to retain ownership of the firm's racing team, Scuderia Ferrari, and insults Ford and his whole company.
 This leads Ford into ordering his racing division to build a car to compete against Ferrari at Le Mans and Iacocca hiring Shelby American owner Carroll Shelby, a retired driver who won Le Mans in 1959.
 Shelby enlists his friend Ken Miles, a hot-tempered English racing driver and mechanical engineer.

 Shelby and Miles develop the UK-built Ford GT40 Mk I prototype at Los Angeles International Airport while the latter gives advice on how to enhance the car's performance.
 At the launch of the new Ford Mustang, Miles gives a witheringly rude appraisal of it to Ford senior vice president Leo Beebe.
 Beebe campaigns against sending Miles to the upcoming race at Le Mans as a public relations liability.
 Shelby reluctantly excludes Miles and sends Phil Hill and Bruce McLaren to Le Mans; none of the Fords finish.
 Miles, who is listening on radio, realizes that he was right on all the car's flaws.

 When Ford demands why he should not sack Shelby, Shelby explains that despite the GT40's reliability problems, it instilled fear in Enzo Ferrari by reaching 218 mph (350.8 km/h) on the Mulsanne Straight before breaking down.
 He says a race car cannot be designed by committee.
 Ford tells him to continue the project and report directly to him.
 During testing of the GT40 Mk II, the recurrent problem of brake fade causes a crash and fire, which Miles survives.
 The team realizes the rules permit replacing the whole brake assembly during the race.